Dhofar rebellion: Government initiatives

-One step which had a major impact on the uprising was the announcement of an amnesty for surrendered fighters, and aid in defending their communities from rebels.
+One step that had a major impact on the uprising was the announcement of an amnesty for surrendered fighters and aid in defending their communities from rebels.
 A cash incentive was offered to rebels who changed sides, with a bonus if they brought their weapon.
 Following the split between the PFLOAG and DLF wings of the rebel movement, several prominent rebel leaders changed sides, including bin Nufl himself and his deputy, Salim Mubarak, who had commanded the eastern region.

 The rebels who defected to the Sultan formed Firqat irregular units, trained by British Army Training Teams, or BATTs, from the Special Air Service.
 Salim Mubarak played a major role in establishing the first Firqat (and the only one to be formed from members of more than one tribe), but died, apparently of heart failure, shortly after its first successful actions.
 Eighteen Firqat units, numbering between 50 and 150 men each, were eventually formed.
 They usually gave themselves names with connections to Islam, such as the Firqat Salahadin or Firqat Khalid bin Walid.
 (Some of the PFLOAG units also gave themselves ideological names, such as Ho Chi Minh or Che Guevara).
 These firqat irregular groups played a major part in denying local support to the rebels.
 Being jibalis themselves (and in many cases with family connections among the communities on the Jebel), they were better at local intelligence-gathering and "hearts and minds" activities than the northern Omani or Baluchi personnel of the regular SAF, although they exasperated commanders of the regular SAF by refusing to take part in operations outside their tribal areas, or during Ramadan.

-The first serious step in re-establishing the Sultan's authority on the Jebel took place in October 1971, when Operation Jaguar was mounted, involving five Firqat units. three companies of the SAF and two squadrons of the SAS.
+The first serious step in re-establishing the Sultan's authority on the Jebel took place in October 1971, when Operation Jaguar was mounted, involving five Firqat units.
+Three companies of the SAF and two squadrons of the SAS.
 After hard fighting, the SAS and Firqats secured an enclave on the eastern Jebel Samhan from which they could expand.
 The SAS introduced two new weapons to support the mobile but lightly equipped firqats: the rapid firing GPMG, which could lay down a heavier weight of fire than the Bren light machine gun previously available to the SAF, and the Browning M2 heavy machine gun, which was deployed to match the DShK machine guns used by the adoo.